 One of the comments considered especially noteworthy, quote worthy and newsworthy was how Prime Minister Harold Macmillan referred both to Bermuda and the Mid Ocean Club during his visit.
 "This is a fine place and splendid conditions in which to hold a conference.
 We are all together in a fine building on the same passage.
 It is like living in a country house together with fellow guests."

-December 21, 1961, marked the beginning of another Summit Conference in Bermuda, at a time of heightened world tension further soured by the erection of the infamous Berlin Wall.
+This was at a time of heightened world tension further soured by the erection of the infamous Berlin Wall.
 It was a two-day event between British Prime Minister Mr. Harold Macmillan and new President of the United States John F. Kennedy (who had been inaugurated only 11 months earlier).
 The meeting had nearly been cancelled, owing to a massive stroke suffered by President Kennedy's father, Joseph Kennedy, the pre-war pro-German US Ambassador to Britain.
 From Bermuda, President Kennedy telephoned his father at the family estate in West Palm Beach, Florida, several times to inquire about his condition - and was ready to fly off at a moment's notice had his father's health deteriorated.
 When President Kennedy arrived at the USA's Kindley Air Force Base in Bermuda on his silver and orange painted military Boeing 707, he issued this comment, directed at Prime Minister Macmillan, the British delegation - and Bermuda: "I want to express my great pleasure at having an opportunity to talk to you again and to visit you on your territory which has been the scene of most important meetings beneficial to both our countries."
 What Kennedy didn't mention in his remarks was that he knew Bermuda better than Mr. Macmillan!
 In the 1950's, he had visited Bermuda for a number of carefree short vacations while serving as a Massachusetts Senator.

 The measured but warm reply, as also reported worldwide, to that message from the elderly but distinguished Prime Minister Macmillan to the young, vibrant and enormously popular President Kennedy, was just as friendly: "Mr. President, it is a very great pleasure to welcome you here on British soil where, as you say, other meetings have taken place between Presidents and Prime Ministers engaged in the task which occupies us now - the strengthening of our friendship to preserve the peace of the world."